(vegan, gluten free, nut free, vegetarian, dairy free, soy free, peanut free)

 Beet Lentil Hummus

 Cooking the beets is the most time-consuming part of this recipe.
-Boiling and roasting both give great flavour, so choose whichever method you’d like!
+Boiling and roasting both give great flavour, so choose whichever method you’d like.
 I have instructions for both in the recipe.
+You can also buy pre-cooked beets!

 Print